-Ref B/fwd from 2021/22 (ref) Action Lead Officer Implementation by Revised Implementation Date Status Core Pri cusing on managing risks and performance through inter nal control and strong public f inancial management.
-CPF/1 CPF/3 Further develop the benefits management process to drive improvements in our use of resources, and ensure that the benefits of significant investment in change and ICT are delivered.
+Ref B/fwd from 2021/22 (ref) Action Lead Officer Implementation by Action Updates as of May 2023 Revised Implementation Date Status cusing on managing risks and performance through inter VI CPF/1 Further develop the benefits management process to drive improvements in our use of resources, and ensure that the benefits of significant investment in change and ICT are delivered.
 Chief Superintendent Standards, Insight & Performance 31st December 2022 As part of the new Governance arrangements described above (CPD/3), a Strategic Change Board has been introduced.
 This Board, chaired by the DCC, will have oversight of all change programs and workstreams, whether digital or organisational.
 New processes have been introduced to agree change work through the Corporate Governance Framework, and additional documentation introduced to outline expected/anticipated benefits.
 All agreed change programs will be scrutinised for progress and for benefits realisation in the Strategic Change Board going forward, to ensure expected savings/efficiencies are realised.
 Completed CPF/2 CPF/5 Implement the recommendations of the Achieving Financial Excellence in Policing action plan.
 Joint Chief Finance Officer 31st March 2022 Work on delivering the outstanding actions in the Achieving Financial Excellence in Policing is continuing for example provision of training on business partnering to finance staff.
 However, progress has been slower than anticipated due to a combination of competing work pressures and sickness absence in the finance team.
 May 2023 - The sickness challenges within the team continued throughout 2022/23 and as a result the final AFEP actions in relation to improved financial reporting and provision of financial training to non-financial managers has not yet been undertaken.
 A suite of new reports is being developed for budget holders, performance boards and chief officers and will be implemented from June 2023.
 A training programme for non financial managers is being developed.
 CIPFA AFEP are holding a round table exercise in June 2023 on developing business acumen within policing, the Constabulary CFO is part of this discussion and will feed learning into the training programme being developed.
-31st March 2023 31st March 2024 Ongoing (original timescale extended) CPF/3 CPF/6 Implement recommendations arising from the Financial Management Code of Practice self assessment.
-Joint Chief Finance Officer 31st March 2022 31st March 2023 31st March 2024 Ongoing (original timescale extended)
+Ongoing (original timescale extended) CPF/3 CPF/6 Implement recommendations arising from the Financial Management Code of Practice self assessment.
+Joint Chief Finance Officer 31st March 2022 Work on delivering the outstanding actions to fully comply with the Financial Management Code of Practice is continuing.
+However, progress has been slower than anticipated due to a combination of competing work pressures and sickness absence in the finance team.
+May 23 - as with the above action progress has been limited due to continued capacity issues within the team as a result of sickness.
+The remaining actions relate to development of a financial resilience indicators, making better use of VFM data and other dashboards, embedding of business partnering and training of non financial managers.
+These will all be picked up in 2023/24.
+31st March 2023 31st March 2024 Ongoing (original timescale extended)